Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

-Contact lens design efforts focus on minimizing contact lens' interference with ocular surface functions and metabolism, while maximizing patients' comfort and quality of vision~\cite{stapleton2017impact}.
-Hall et al.~\cite{Halletal2011} showed that the shape of the ocular surface, measured by optical coherence tomography (OCT), is significantly correlated with contact lens fit and comfort.
-Additionally, experimental works have shown that all kinds of contact lenses (soft and stiff) are capable of inducing minimal changes in the cornea topography, and these changes have been found to be statistically significant~\cite{efron2013tfos}.
-For example, experimentalists found a small degree of cornea flattening over continuous contact lens wear for 9 to 12 months ~\cite{efron2013tfos} and significant changes in the surface of the corneal and limbus/sclera region after 6 hours of soft contact lens wear~\cite{alonso2012using}.
-There is evidence of lens ``limbal indentations", i.e., the lens indent the ocular surface in the limbal region, for tight-fitting soft contact lenses~\cite{alonso2012using}.
+Contact lens design efforts focus on minimizing their interference with ocular surface functions and metabolism, while maximizing the patient's comfort and quality of vision~\cite{stapleton2017impact}.
+Hall et al.~\cite{Halletal2011} showed that the shape of the ocular surface, measured by optical coherence tomography (OCT), is significantly correlated with the contact lens fit and comfort.
+The shapes of the ocular surface and the contact lens affect contact lens-induced mechanical events; the effects of these mechanical interactions have been measured experimentally \cite{efron2013tfos,alonso2012using}.
+For example, experimental works have shown that all kinds of contact lenses (soft and stiff) are capable of inducing minimal changes in the cornea topography, and these changes have been found to be statistically significant~\cite{efron2013tfos}.
+More specifically, experimentalists found a small degree of corneal flattening over 9 to 12 months of continuous wear~\cite{efron2013tfos}, and significant changes in the surface of the corneal and limbal/scleral regions after 6 hours of soft contact lens wear~\cite{alonso2012using}.
+There is evidence that tight-fitting soft contact lenses cause ``limbal indentations" (i.e., indentations in the limbal region of the ocular surface)~\cite{alonso2012using}.
 In this work, we build a mathematical model to predict how contact lens wear mechanically affects the ocular surface.